 Biotin appears to reduce triglyceride levels in the body, which may prevent various forms of heart disease.
 This vitamin also reduces LDL-C cholesterol levels, which reduces your risk of atherosclerosis.

 All the nutrients in the B vitamin complex are water-soluble, and vitamin B7 is no exception.
 Since this nutrient is water-soluble, your body excretes it quickly, which means it’s necessary to constantly replenish your biotin levels.

 Biotin is stored in the liver of most animals so eating animal livers is one of the best ways to consume biotin.
-However, vegetarians and vegans can also find this nutrient in egg yolks and other types of dairy, and for vegans, biotin is available in many nuts and seeds.
+However, vegetarians can also find this nutrient in egg yolks and other types of dairy, and for vegans, biotin is available in many nuts and seeds.

 1. Liver 138% DV per 100g